 We have found that it is easiest for the teens to each have their own sleeping bag so they don’t have to pack a full load of bedding and sheets.
-My daughter recently upgraded to the Kelty Tru Comfort 20 which includes a 2 layer blanket system in the sleeping bag.
-This allows her to use both the inside zip up blanket and the top layer blanket or just pick and choose one of them if she gets too hot.
+My daughter has the Kelty Tru Comfort 20 which includes a 2 layer blanket system in the sleeping bag.
+This allows her to use both the inside zip-up blanket and the top layer blanket or just pick and choose one of them if she gets too hot.

 - Money for incidentals